NilavPatel/advance-javascript-concepts/10.var vs let vs const/README.md

 ## let

 `let` has block scope.
 So a variable declared in a block with let is only available for use within that { }.
+Value can be assigned at anytime within scope. initial value is undefined if no value is assigned on time of declaration.

 ```javascript
 if (true) {